rant-lang/rant/README.md

 }
 ```

+## Learn Rant

+The latest documentation can be found at [docs.rant-lang.org].

+Since Rant 4 is early in development, some documentation may be outdated/incomplete, but it is actively updated to ensure that it reflects current features with reasonable accuracy.

 ## License

-Rant is licensed under the GNU Affero General Public License v3.
+Rant is distributed under the GNU Affero General Public License v3.
 See [LICENSE](./LICENSE) for more details.

 An alternative, commercial license is planned for the future.